UltimateProdigy/QR-Code-Component/README.md

 # QR-Code-Component

 Frontend Mentor IO Task

-Just a basic QR Code view
+A Beginner Task to Build a QR Code Component